Fast and Blind Speech Copy-Move Detection and Localization in Noise: APPROACH

-The number of ${z_{m,l}}$ per second of audio recording being processed is approximately equal to the density of key-points per second times the fan-out number ${F}$ in the target zone.
-In order to further reduce the computational complexity, we will eliminate these candidates who has no duplication in ${\mathbf{V_{t}}}$ as they are not related to copy-move operation.
-This is achieved in Eq. \ref{delete} by fast hash duplicate elimination method on ${\mathbf{z}}$, which has complexity in order of ${O(N)}$.
+The count of ${z_{m,l}}$ equals to ${N_pF}$, where ${N_p}$ is the total number of peaks, which can be given by the density of peaks ${\kappa}$ times duration of recording ${T_s}$.
+The value of $\kappa$ generally depends on the size and geometry of $\mathbf{B}$.
+In order to further reduce the computational complexity, we eliminate these candidates who have no duplication in ${{\mathbf{V}}}$ as they are not related to the copy-move operation.
+This is achieved in (\ref{delete}) by hash-based duplicate detection method \cite{leiserson1994introduction} on ${\mathbf{z}}$ that has complexity ${O({ N_pF})}$.

-Up to this step, we have greatly reduced false collisions of duplication by increasing the entropy of $\mathbf{U}$ generated from the key-point features.
-With $\mathbf{U}$ and Eq. \ref{tinv}, we will refresh anchor points into a more compact version ${\mathbf{A}_{c}}$ by deleting the redundant candidates that does not appear in $\mathbf{U}$.
-However, we can further increase entropy from ${\mathbf{U}}$ by creating local feature tensor as it shows in Fig. ~\ref{tensors}.
-We group ${\mathbf{U}}$ into local feature tensors $\mathbf{T}_{m}$ in the order of target zone id ${\mathbf{N}_{m}}$, which is centered at ${{a_{c}}_{m}}$